 The effects are not too bad – the physical ones are gory for their time, there’s a few obvious dummies involved as well, and the visual ones are about as good as they get in a low-budget production in the fifties.
 The man behind the visual effects is sci-fi cult legend Jack Rabin, who had cut his teeth on films like Rocketship X-M (1951, review) and Flight to Mars (1951, review) – see the reviews for the latter for more on Rabin.
 Veteran W. Donn Hayes is listed as ”supervising editor”, and one could imagine that Rabin helped out with the cross-fades, overlays and the rapid editing of the stock footage, creating a visually energetic, albeit incohesive and ultimately pointless barrage of war and destruction.
 The cinematography is handled by John L. Russell, the cinematographer responsible for the iconic work in Alfred Hitchcock’s Psycho, that one film that he created an entire legacy on.
-Hitchcock called him the greatest cinematographer in the world, although basically all the rest of his catalogue consists of B movies, including Rocketship X-M, The Beast from 20,000 Fathoms (1953), Tobor the Great (1954), The Atomic Kid (1954) and Indestructible Man (1956).
+Hitchcock called him the greatest cinematographer in the world, although basically all the rest of his catalogue consists of B movies, including Rocketship X-M, The Beast from 20,000 Fathoms (1953, review), Tobor the Great (1954, review), The Atomic Kid (1954) and Indestructible Man (1956).

 Most of the people involved are rock-solid professionals, many of them even acclaimed in their fields.
 In addition to those mentioned above, we can add Oscar-nominated art director James W. Sullivan, Oscar-nominated set decorator John Sturtevant and B-sci-fi composer extraordinaire, Albert Glasser.
 Sullivan and Sturtevant don’t do anything particularly wrong, it’s just that they don’t really have much to work with.
 Glasser’s music is effective, but constantly drowned out by the noise of machine guns, airplanes and bombs.